zampolli75/Rtests/R_beginners.md

   - The code you used for the analysis/presentation of the results.
 In the analysis you might want to include:
       - Summary statictics (e.g., mean, max, min, median price).
       - A barchart of the product prices (we suggest you use [ggplot2](https://github.com/tidyverse/ggplot2))
       - An explanation of your analysis and results.
-However, feel free to use any other software (e.g., Word).

 # Software

 Feel free to scrape Amazon prices with the programming language you are most comfortable with.
 If you have never used any other programming language, we strongly suggest starting with [R](https://www.r-project.org/about.html).
 In the DDSLab we like it because it helps working on a number of tasks such as data-manipulation, data-visualization, text-mining, statistical analysis, web-scraping, reporting, etc.

-Sot set up R:
+Follow these steps to set up R:

 - Install [R](https://www.r-project.org)
 - Install the [Rstudio IDE](https://www.rstudio.com).
 Rstudio has many features (e.g., tools for plotting or debugging) that makes working with R much easier.